“Why should I pay more for synthetic oil?” The confusion over synthetic oil vs. conventional oil is understandable.

 Synthetic oil is nonetheless oil, though it is somewhat man-made.
-Synthetic oil is made from a base oil, powder additives, and a carrier oil that enforces and even distribution of the additives.
+Synthetic oil is made from a base oil, powder additives, and a carrier oil that enforces an even distribution of the additives.

 The base oil falls into one of several “oil grades” from mineral oils extracted from crude (Group I and II) to fully artificial, compound-based oils (Group V).
 All grades of oil are manufactured with additives that increase performance.

-Refinement processes and ingredients also results in scientific control over molecular size and purity.
+Refinement processes and ingredients also result in scientific control over molecular size and purity.
 That can lower friction, reduce engine sludge, and increase performance.